-I sat down for a conversation with visual artist and world- renowned Jazz Trombonist Dick Griffin to discuss the inspiration behind his Underground Monk painting during the birth month of legendary American jazz pianist and composer Thelonious Sphere Monk.
+I sat down for a conversation with visual artist and world- renowned Jazz Trombonist Dick Griffin to discuss the inspiration behind his Underground Monk painting of legendary American jazz pianist and composer Thelonious Sphere Monk.

 Griffin first met Thelonious Monk while playing at the Village Vanguard in NYC with Rahsaan Roland Kirk.
 Little did Griffin know prior to graduating with a Masters in Music Education from Indiana University in August of 1967 that he would be sharing a stage and a special connection with a music legend.

-During the 6-week Vanguard performances, Griffin would spend a lot of time in the kitchen on breaks since he didn’t smoke or drink.
+During this 6-week Vanguard performance, Griffin would spend a lot of time in the kitchen on breaks since he didn’t smoke or drink.
 He soon discovered that Monk would also be in the kitchen pacing back and forth, while practicing his dance moves prior to going back on stage.
-On one of the performance nights, Griffin was playing his signature multi-phonics, which he describes as playing 2 notes at the same time on his trombone.
-Monk heard him and stopped in his tracks from his characteristic pacing; and thus began the beginning of what Griffin describes as a number of meaningful conversations between the young Griffin and the artist in which he would share a special connection.
+On one of the performance nights, Griffin was playing his signature multi-phonics, which he explains is playing 2 notes at the same time on his trombone.
+Monk heard him and stopped in his tracks from his characteristic pacing, and thus was the beginning of what Griffin describes as a number of meaningful conversations between the young Griffin and the artist that he would share a special connection.

-Griffin recalls a specific conversation when Monk told him that making a record is like writing a book, and every song is like a chapter; and like great books, Monk explained that great records would live on longer than we would.
+Griffin recalls a specific exchange when Monk told him that making a record was like writing a book, and every song was like a chapter.
+And like great books, Monk explained, great records would live on longer than we would.

-Monk was born around the same time as Griffin’s father, and because of this he remembers looking up to Monk as a kind of father figure, since his own father was killed in a car accident when Griffin was 7 years old.
+Monk was born around the same time as Griffin’s father, and Griffin remembers looking up to Monk as a kind of father figure, since his own father was killed in a car accident when Griffin was only 7 years old.

-Griffin recollects he barely remembers hearing people in the band call him Thelonious.
-Instead they would call out to him, “Hey T”.
+Griffin barely remembers hearing people in the band call him “Thelonious”.
+Instead, they would call out to him, “Hey T”.
 During his Village Vanguard performances, Griffin witnessed Monk going back and forth from the kitchen to the stage and come back on stage at the exact time of his piano parts.
-Griffin was always amazed at how Monk could get back to the bandstand as if he had been sitting at the piano the entire time, and then somehow come in on the right beat every time.
+Griffin was always amazed at how Monk could get back to the bandstand as if he had been sitting at the piano the entire time, and then come in on the right beat every time.

-Griffin loved being around Monk, and he was grateful for the 6 nights a week performances that lasted for 6-weeks at the Vanguard.
+Griffin loved being around Monk, and was grateful for the 6 nights per week performances that lasted 6-weeks at the Vanguard.

-Griffin’s grand Underground Monk painting includes piano keys spelling out the letter “T” as well as the actual album cover, which Griffin says you need to stand closer to the painting to see it.
-This is the same cover whose image depicts Monk as a French Resistance fighter in the Second World War and won the Grammy Award for Best Album Cover in 1968.
+Griffin’s Underground Monk painting includes actual piano keys containing the letter “T” as well as the literal album cover, which Griffin says you need to stand closer to the painting to see it.
+This is the same cover whose image depicts Monk as a French Resistance fighter from World War II, and which won the Grammy Award for Best Album Cover in 1968.

-Griffin’s tribute painting has been exhibited at several galleries in NYC, including in the Centennial Celebration of Thelonious Sphere Monk: Reflections of Monk Exhibit at Kenkeleba Gallery.
+Griffin’s tribute painting has been exhibited at several galleries in NYC, and was included in the Centennial Celebration of Thelonious Sphere Monk: Reflections of Monk Exhibit at Kenkeleba Gallery in New York.

 By Theresa Majeed